taniasoboleva/financial-form/README.md

-# financial-form
+# About App

-This a single page application, which allow user to input liability fields and calculate each of liability a body payment and percentage per month as well as calculate and output all liabilities data
+This is a single page application, which allows user to input persons liabilities and calculate each of the liability a dept payment and month percentage.
+Also app calculates a total liability payment due by the end of the month.

+# To start App

+To start application, please run command 'yarn start'